caramdache/growable-uitextview/README.md

 	    UITextView.commitAnimations
 	  end

 The final step is compute the height of the textView.
-We have seen already how to do this, but the method is in UITableViewCell and we do not know the cell in textViewDidChange.
-We only have access to the textView, so we need to recode the method.
+We have seen already how to do this, but the method is in UITableViewCell and we he cell is not accessible in textViewDidChange.
+We can access only the textView, so we need to recode the method.

 	class MyUITableViewController
 	  def textViewHeight(textView)